RodZill4/material-maker/material_maker/doc/node_3d_texture_blend.rst

 Blend node
 ~~~~~~~~~~

-The **Blend** node blends two or more 3D texture using an optional opacity.
+The **Blend** node blends two or more 3D textures using an optional opacity.
 It performs a blend operation
 defined by the blend mode between the inputs, and mixes the result with the background input
 using the opacity (defines by the *opacity* parameter, or the optional greyscale input).